HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 To make your content marketing game truly effective, I created the Content Marketing Planner template.
 This all-in-one tool is designed to make planning and repurposing your content insanely easy and effective.
 A must-have for any bootstrapping business owner.

-DON’T UNDERESTIMATE PINTEREST
+DONāT UNDERESTIMATE PINTEREST

-While Instagram and Facebook tend to be the main focus for most content creation, Pinterest is an invaluable social platform not to be overlooked.
+While Instagram has always been the preferred choice for content marketingāand LinkedIn saw a huge migration in 2025āPinterest is an invaluable social platform not to be overlooked.

-Pinterest is more like a search engine than a news feed.
-While on Instagram and Facebook your posts will appear in your audience’s feed for maybe a day, on Pinterest your pins have an engagement-generating life span of years.
+Pinterest is actually a search engine that presents like a social media feed.
+While on Instagram and Facebook your posts will appear in your audienceās feed for maybe a day (if they even see it at all), on Pinterest your pins have an engagement-generating life span of years.
 This means, anytime someone searches for keywords related to your content, it has a chance to appear.

 Not to mention the fast growth and audience reach.
 As soon as someone pins your content, it starts circulating in front of their followers.
 If it gets pinned again, your reach expands again and the growth is exponential.
-Their latest addition is Idea Pins, which, like Reels on Instagram, get a much larger reach.

 HOW TO DESIGN YOUR SOCIAL MEDIA CONTENT